malleable-systems/malleable.systems/CONTRIBUTING.md

 so we can feature them on the site ([soon][feature-contributors]).

-If you would like to preview your new item before submission, you should be able to do so by installing [Hugo][hugo] and running `hugo server` at root level of this repo.
+If you would like to preview your new item before submission, you should be able to do so:

+1. Install [Hugo][hugo]
+2. Clone this repo
+3. Fetch submodules as well: `git submodule update --init`
+3. Run `hugo server` at root level of the repo

 Our CI system will also deploy a preview site once you open your PR, so it's easy for everyone to check over your contribution.

 If you made it this far, thanks so much for your help! 😄